sethjmarcus/parsha_gematria/README.md

 # parsha_gematria

 This uses the [Hebrew](https://pypi.org/project/hebrew/) library.

-The parsha names are debatable.
+The spelling of the  parsha names are debatable.
 All feedback is welcome.